Key Takeaways:

 What is Divorce Mediation?

-Mediation is a form of alternate dispute resolution or ADR.
+Mediation is a form of alternative dispute resolution (ADR).
 As the name implies, this provides a legal path that isn’t litigation.
-Used in civil suits, including divorce and child custody cases, in mediation, both sides come together in an attempt to settle the matter before them.
+In civil suits, including divorce and child custody cases, both sides meet in mediation to attempt to reach a settlement.

 This approach proves especially effective in family law situations.
-Facilitated by a third party, spouses use this process to reach agreements on divorce, custody, visitation, child support, spousal support, and most other cases.
+Facilitated by a third party, spouses use this process to reach agreements on divorce, custody, visitation, support payments, and most other cases.

 The short answer is no, mediation is not legally binding.
 You go through the process, but if the ultimate decision is unsatisfactory, terms aren’t forced on you.